amillard/tax_myPHAGE/README.md

 git clone https://github.com/amillard/tax_myPHAGE
 ```

-either you can install the dependencies via pip
+either you can install the taxmyphage and its dependencies via pip

 ```
 cd tax_myPHAGE